minutebase/ember-inject-script/README.md

 For example, lets configure Typekit.

-`loadScript` returns a promise, so we can simply load in the Typekit JS and, when it's ready, call `Typekit.load()`:
+`loadScript` returns a promise, so we can simply load in the Typekit JS and, when it's ready, call `Typekit.load()`.
+If an error occurs fetching the script, we can catch the error and handle it:

 ```javascript
 /* global Typekit */